This website cannot replace a visit to the doctor’s office. Consult with your physician if you have any medical problem!

 Therapy is simple, if you understand the underlying physiopathology!

-A subcutaneous vitamin B12 injection every 3 weeks and aspirin as an platelet anti-aggregant will do the whole job as prevention.
+A subcutaneous vitamin B12 injection every 3 weeks and aspirin as a platelet anti-aggregant will do the whole job as prevention.

 This, of course, after treatment of the thromboembolic entity.